-Fiona Henry is a Lecturer in Education at The Open University in the Faculty of Education and Language Studies.
+Fiona Henry is a Senior Lecturer in Education at The Open University in the Faculty of Education and Language Studies.
 Her work focuses on enhancing educational outcomes through the effective use of appropriate technologies; the role of mobile technology in blurring, bridging and dissolving the home-school gap; the use of MOOCs to support CPD and forward-facing mobile initiatives including Bring Your Own Device/Technology (BYOD/T).
 Fiona’s work spans the UK, India and Sub-Saharan Africa, with a range of projects examining the role of mobile computing to support pedagogical change in both teacher education and teaching practice.

 Fiona currently chairs E309 Comparative and international studies in primary education, the final module in the BA (Hons) Education Studies (primary) qualification.
 She is also the Numeracy Lead on the Supporting Adolescent Girls' Education (SAGE) project in Zimbabwe.
 The SAGE project, funded by UK aid from the UK government, will enable 21,760 adolescent girls, who are highly marginalised and out-of-school, to improve their learning outcomes in literacy and numeracy and transition to education, training or employment.
 Fiona also works on E209 Developing subject knowledge for the primary years and the Post Graduate Certificate of Education (PGCE) programme for Wales.